DPDK/dpdk/doc/guides/howto/virtio_user_as_exceptional_path.rst

-    This is used to negotiate VIRTIO_NET_F_GUEST_TSO4 and VIRTIO_NET_F_GUEST_TSO6 feature so that large packets from kernel can be transmitted DPDK application and further TSOed by physical NIC.
+    This is used to negotiate VIRTIO_NET_F_GUEST_TSO4 and VIRTIO_NET_F_GUEST_TSO6 feature so that large packets from kernel can be transmitted to DPDK application and further TSOed by physical NIC.

 * ``--enable-rx-cksum``